-The bq24610/7 provides a recovery method to deal with timer fault conditions.
+The bq24616 provides a recovery method to deal with timer fault conditions.
 The following summarizes this method:

-Condition 1: The battery voltage is above the recharge threshold and a timeout fault occurs.
+Condition 1: The battery voltage is above the recharge threshold and a time-out fault occurs.

-Recovery Method: The timer fault clears when the battery voltage falls below the recharge threshold, and battery detection will begin.
-Taking CE low or a POR condition also clears the fault.
+Recovery Method: The timer fault clears when the battery voltage falls below the recharge threshold, and battery detection begins.
+A POR condition or taking CE low also clears the fault.

-Condition 2: The battery voltage is below the recharge threshold and a timeout fault occurs.
+Condition 2: The battery voltage is below the recharge threshold and a time-out fault occurs.

-Recovery Method: Under this scenario, the bq24610/7 applies the I{FAULT} current to the battery.
-This small current is used to detect a battery removal condition and remains on as long as the battery voltage stays below the recharge threshold.
-If the battery voltage goes above the recharge threshold, the bq24610/7 disables the fault current and executes the recovery method described in Condition 1.
-Taking CE low or a POR condition also clears the fault.
+Recovery Method: Under this scenario, the bq24616 applies the $I{FAULT}$ current to the battery.
+This small current is used to detect a battery-removal condition and remains on as long as the battery voltage stays below the recharge threshold.
+If the battery voltage goes above the recharge threshold, the bq24616 disables the fault current and executes the recovery method described in Condition 1.
+A POR condition or taking CE low also clears the fault.